30 Employee climate survey questions to understand workplace culture

-What is the employee climate at work?
+What is an employee climate at work?

 Why would an organization want an employee climate survey done?